kasparas-ban/notifee-test/README.md

 ## Instructions to recreate the bug

-1. Install all the packages
+1. Make sure you're on the `main` branch.
+Install all the packages

 ```bash
 npm i